Explicit extreme values of the argument of the Riemann zeta-function: Introduction and statement of results

 where $N(T)$ denotes the number of zeros $\rho = \b + \i \gamma$ satisfying $0 < \gamma < T$ of $\zeta$ counted with multiplicity.
 If $T$ is equal to the imaginary part of a zero, $N(T) = (N(T + 0) + N(T - 0)) / 2$.

 In this paper, we discuss extreme values of $S(t + h) - S(t)$.
-The values of $S(t + h) - S(t)$ capture the information of the number of zeros, as expressed by
+The values of $S(t + h) - S(t)$ capture information on the number of zeros, as expressed by

-Since the detail information about the zeros of the Riemann zeta-function has rich applications to the prime numbers, the study of $S(t + h) - S(t)$ is therefore also important.
+Since detailed information about the zeros of the Riemann zeta-function has rich applications to the prime numbers, the study of $S(t + h) - S(t)$ is therefore also important.
 For this object, Selberg showed in an unpublished work that there exists a positive number $c = c(a, b)$, depending on arbitrary absolute positive constants $a, b$, such that for any large $T$ and any $h \in \l[a (\log{T})^{-1}, b(\log\log{T})^{-1}\r]$,

-holds under the Riemann Hypothesis (RH).
-Later, Tsang gave a proof of this result in \cite{Ts1986}, and also an unconditional result.
-More recently, the first author in \cite{I2024} used these results to study the distribution of zeros.
-In the paper, he also considered the explicit extreme values of $S(t + h) - S(t)$ and showed that $c(a, b)$ in inequality \cref{STEV} can be calculated by (4.1) in \cite{I2024}, which is essentially obtained by following the argument of Selberg/Tsang straightforwardly.
+holds with $\eta = 1/2$ under the Riemann Hypothesis (RH).
+Later, Tsang gave a proof of this result in \cite{Ts1986} and also proved that \cref{STEV} holds with $\eta = 1/3$ unconditionally.
+More recently, the first author in \cite{I2024} used his results to study the distribution of zeros.
+In the paper, under RH, the first author also considered the explicit extreme values of $S(t + h) - S(t)$ and showed that $c = c(a, b)$ in inequality \cref{STEV} can be calculated by (4.1) in \cite[\S 4]{I2024}, which is essentially obtained by following the argument of Selberg/Tsang straightforwardly.
 With this approach, one inevitably has $c < 1 / \sqrt{2 e \pi}$ when $a$ is large, and $b$ is small.
 The aim of this paper is to improve the explicit extreme values by using the method of Montgomery-Odlyzko \cite{MO}.
 The first result is the following.

 \begin{theorem} Assume RH.
 For any large $T$ and any $h \in [C / \log{T}, c / \log\log{T}]$ with positive constants $C$ large and $c$ small, we have

 where the error term $E$ satisfies

 \end{theorem}